enchuu/yaytp/README.md

 usage: run ui.py with 'python3 ui.py' or './ui.py'

-there are 2 special pages: subscriptions and bookmarks subscriptions are like channel subscriptions, it displays a list of uploads by users added to the subscription list sorted by date uploaded bookmarks are a list of videos added from either the subscription list or search results everything else is a search page, you can search for terms or users
+there are 2 special pages: subscriptions and bookmarks \n subscriptions are like channel subscriptions, it displays a list of uploads by users added to the subscription list sorted by date uploaded \n bookmarks are a list of videos added from either the subscription list or search results \n everything else is a search page, you can search for terms or users \n

 customization options: